What about quantum computing? Are my BCH safe?

 Quantum secure solutions is one of the many things BCH has that BTC wants (but can't get).
 Unlike the BCH community, the BTC community do not have access to the necessary protocol upgrades to build quantum-resilient wallets.
 This is of course the result of the Hijacking and propaganda endemic in their development ecosystem.

 If anything, they've actually made the problem worse for themselves.
-Taproot formatted addreses (an ""upgrade"" which BCH does not have), are extra-vulnerable to quantum computing.
+Taproot formatted addresses (an ""upgrade"" which BCH does not have), are extra-vulnerable to quantum computing.
 Such is the result of an incompetent dev community.

 Even if the BTC community do come up with some unlikely solution to their predicament (and whether or not they can coordinate to implement it, which is also doubtful), BCH is perfectly poised to benefit.
 Similar to the question of hashrate, BCH has a giant advantage over most other cryptocurrencies by virtue of its sibling ancestry with Bitcoin "Core" BTC.
 Any research or solutions emerging in the BTC community will of-necessity be open-sourced & so can be easily replicated or improved on by the BCH community.